Valencia-JS/valenciajs.org/README.md

 A meetup in Valencia for people that hack JavaScript

 ValenciaJS expects all speakers and attendees to follow the [JSConf code of conduct](http://jsconf.com/codeofconduct.html).

+Don't forget to join our [community chat on Slack](http://valenciajs.herokuapp.com/).